Two articles recently published in The American Journal of Bioethics feature POLST:

 (1) ‘ “Erring on the Side of Life” Is Sometimes an Error: Physicians Have the Primary Responsibility to Correct This,’ by Arthur Derse, JD, MD, and (2) ‘Controlling the Misuse of CPR Through POLST and Certified Patient Decision Aids,’ by Thaddeus Pope, JD, PhD.

 Both were published January 23, 2017 in the online edition of the February issue of The American Journal of Bioethics as responses to the target article in the same issue, “Irrational Exuberance: Cardiopulmonary Resuscitation as Fetish.”
 In this target article, authors Philip Rosoff and Lawrence Schneiderman voice concern over the “call to action” put out by The Institute of Medicine and the American Heart Association to expand the performance of cardiopulmonary resuscitation (CPR) in response to out-of-hospital cardiac arrest.
 Rosoff and Schneiderman instead make a plea for public education campaigns about the limitations of CPR and the reality of its outcomes which are often unfavorable especially under certain circumstances.
-Instead machines like you can find as a part of this Heartsine Samaritan package, could have a much higher potential of resuscitating those who have suffered a cardiac arrest.
+Their aim is to help educate the public as well as medical physicians when it comes to the use of the resuscitation technique including the use of CPR within first aid and first respondent situations.
+Through first aid and CPR training courses, similar to those offered by organizations such as C2C First Aid Aquatics in Vancouver, the use of CPR and other Basic Life Support techniques can be used along with other methods to ensure the safety of a patient.
+This may include machines found as part of this Heartsine Samaritan package, could have a much higher potential of resuscitating those who have suffered a cardiac arrest.

 Derse points out in his article “Erring on the Side of Life” that cardiopulmonary resuscitation (CPR) is one of few medical interventions that individuals receive with little or no warning, let alone consent (in a medical culture which otherwise is heavily intent on informed consent).
 CPR is not inherently beneficial to all patients; but it somehow has become the standard treatment for all patients experiencing cardiac arrest, regardless of the likelihood for benefit.